Alert Level 2

 While work is being undertaken at the site, we are also taking the opportunity to replace the toilet facilities.

-There are some aspects of the space that we would like to hear your thoughts on.
+There are some aspects of the space that could change, including:

 The commemorative landscape plan recognises that the removal of the Marines Hall will also remove a memento of times spent in that building watching movies and performances.
 Therefore, the design evokes the halls presence and volume, as well extending its role as a cinema and theatre.